mariam138/syncora_drf/README.md

 The **Syncora** API is created with Python using Django 5.0 and the Django REST Framework 3.5.12.
 The following additional dependencies were also used in creating the API:

+- **Cloudinary 1.41.0** - To allow storage of profile pictures when users upload a new one
+- **django-cloudinary-storage 0.3.0** - To allow integration of storage with the Django framework

 ## Testing

 ### Manual Testing